Roseville Rosebowl

 T: Will vote on T, please see theory and clash v.
 K aff sections for more insight, I think of these things in much the same way.

-LD, random arguments about wearing shoes or whatever: Please don't read ridiculous things that benefit no one educationally, that is an uphill battle for you.
+frivolous theory/tricks ?: Please don't read ridiculous things that benefit no one educationally, that is an uphill battle for you.

 Fun Survey: